Big Brother (Australian TV series) season 9: Format

-The house contained rolling cameras hidden behind one-way mirrors which had been situated around the house walls.
-This was done so that camera operators did not roll cameras around the house.

 Housemates

 On launch night, ten housemates (seven women and three men) entered the house on Day 0.
 The seven women first entered through a room called the parlour for a secret task, but later entered the house.
 Two more male housemates entered the house on Day 2, two via a live special, and two more revealed on the next day's show.
 After Week 5's and Week 6's nominations, a female and male intruder entered the house.
 Ava entered on Day 29, and Sam entered on Day 36.
 Unlike the original fourteen housemates, no intruders are keeping a secret in the house.